CrimsonFreak/crim_stables/README.md

 # crim_stables / vorp_stables-lua

+**I am not part of the VORP dev team, I just made this plugin base on their work in C#**

 It is with great pleasure that I will introduce you to this plugin.
 The goal of it's making was to allow an easier workflow on vorp_stables, and to add a few features.

 ## New features